Restream/redmine_attach_by_url/README.md

 ## Compatibility

-This plugin version is compatible with Redmine 2.3 and newer.
+This plugin version is compatible with Redmine 3.x.

 ## Installation